2025–26 II liga: Promotion play-offs

-The promotion play-offs will be played on 3 and 6 June 2026.
-The teams finished in 3rd, 4th, 5th and 6th place are set to compete.
-The fixtures will be determined by final league position – 3rd team of the regular season will play against 6th team of the regular season and 4th team of the regular season will play against 5th team of the regular season.
-The winner of the final match will be promoted to the I liga for the 2026–27 season.
-All matches will be played in a stadiums of team which occupied higher position in the regular season.
+The promotion play-offs were played on 2 and 6 June 2026, between the teams that finished in 3rd, 4th, 5th and 6th place.
+The fixtures were determined by final league position – 3rd team of the regular season played against 6th team of the regular season and 4th team of the regular season played against 5th team of the regular season.
+The winner of the final match, Podbeskidzie Bielsko-Biała, was promoted to the I liga for the 2026–27 season.
+All matches were played in a stadiums of team which occupied higher position in the regular season.